 You will be able to find scholarly, peer reviewed articles in the field of social work by using the electronic databases below.
 See a definition of scholarly resources toward the bottom of the this guide.

-This definition comes from the Social Work Policy Institute: Evidence-Based Practice.
+This definition comes from the National Association of Social Workers (NASW).

 Scholarly Periodicals publish articles that are useful for serious scholastic research; often, instructors will insist that students use only scholastic periodicals for their research work.